-- Broaden and Deepen Our Retail Presence in Key Geographic Areas.
-As of December 31, 2020, we distribute our products primarily across 15 states through a combination of 13 company-owned retail locations and 100 independent retail locations.
-We believe that a more robust network of company-owned retail locations will allow us to be more responsive and improve the customer experience at all stages, from manufacturing and design to sales, financing and customer service.
-We believe our company-owned stores will, on average, be more productive than our independent retail locations and carry higher gross margins due to our ability to select critical markets and develop highly-trained sales representatives who possess a deep understanding of our business and customer needs. - Expand Financing Solutions for Our Customers.
+- Expand Financing Solutions for Our Customers.
 We recognize that offering financing solutions to our customers is an important component of being a vertically integrated company that provides affordable manufactured housing.
 Providing financing improves our responsiveness to the needs of prospective purchasers while also providing us with opportunities for loan origination and servicing revenues, which act as additional drivers of net income for us.
-During the years ended December 31, 2020 and 2019, we financed approximately 62% and 60% of the homes we sold to consumers, respectively.
-We intend to expand financing solutions to manufactured housing community-owner customers, in a manner that includes developing new sites for products in or near urban locations where there is a shortage of sites to place our products. - Continue to Focus on Innovation and Customization for Core Customer Groups.
+During the years ended December 31, 2021 and 2020, we financed approximately 46% and 62% of the homes we sold to consumers, respectively.
+We intend to expand financing and leasing solutions to manufactured housing community-owner customers, in a manner that includes developing new sites for products in or near urban locations where there is a shortage of sites to place our products. - Continue to Focus on Innovation and Customization for Core Customer Groups.
 Our production strategy is focused on continually developing the resources necessary to efficiently build homes that incorporate unique, varied and innovative customer preferences.
 We are constantly seeking ways to directly source materials to be used in the manufacturing process, which allows us to ensure we have quality materials that can be customized to meet our customers' needs.
 Our principal focus is on designing and building highly functional and durable products that appeal to families of all sizes. - Seek Additional Agreements with Owners of Manufactured Home Communities.
 Community housing developments provide us with large, concentrated sales opportunities.
 These projects vary in size and density but generally include sales of 30 to 300 homes.
-We believe there are significant growth opportunities to work with our development partners on such projects and view these opportunities as an important driver for both the sale of more homes and for financing bulk purchases of those homes by community owners. - Pursue Selective Acquisitions.
-We seek to grow through selective acquisitions of existing manufactured home retailers in both existing markets and new markets that exhibit strong and reliable long-term fundamentals.
-We also regularly evaluate opportunities related to our affordable housing business in our geographic markets.
-In April 2018, we acquired approximately 420 acres of raw land located near Austin, Texas for \$4.2 million.
+We believe there are significant growth opportunities to work with our development partners on such projects and view these opportunities as an important driver for both the sale of more homes and for financing bulk purchases of those homes by community owners. - Pursue Selective Development Opportunites.
+We seek to grow through selective acquisition of developable land in proximity to our manufacturing footprint which will serve as a future revenue stream for the underlying land as well as ensuring high utilization of our expertise in manufacturing and distribution.
+In April 2018, we acquired approximately 420 acres of raw land located in Bastrop County near Austin, Texas for \$4.2 million.
 In November 2018, we acquired approximately 69 acres of raw land located near Adkins, Texas for \$0.8 million.
 In July and August 2019, we acquired approximately 140 acres of raw land in Johnson County, Texas for \$0.9 million.
 In September 2020, we acquired approximately 80 acres of raw land in Wise County, Texas for \$0.9 million.
-We have secured a permit for a wastewater plant for the land in Bastrop County and we intend to begin construction in 2021.
+In February 2021, we acquired approximately 233 acres of raw land in Bexar County, Texas for \$1.6 million.
+We have secured a permit for a wastewater plant for the land in Bastrop County and we intend to begin construction in 2022.
 Upon completion, the wastewater plant can serve 1,075 home sites.
-We will continue to evaluate opportunities to develop the remaining land, or to provide financing to third party developers of, additional manufactured housing communities in order to provide locations for manufactured homes for our customers.
+We will continue to evaluate opportunities to develop the remaining land, or to provide financing to third party developers of additional manufactured housing communities in order to provide locations for manufactured homes for our customers.